simonvomeyser/simonvomeyser.de/projects/en/shearer.md

 The great CD comes from Katharina Link, the screen design was developed together with Felix Rostig and Damian Brzostewicz.

-I was allowed to open source the code [at GitHub](https://github.com/simonvomeyser/shearer-creative-studio) to showcase the way I work.
+I was allowed to open source the code <a href="https://github.com/simonvomeyser/shearer-creative-studio" target="_blank" rel="noopener noreferrer">at GitHub</a> to showcase the way I work, feel free to look into it :)